alrifqi/alrifqi/README.md

 - 👋 Hi, I’m @alrifqi
-- 📫 How to reach me:reza.rifqi@gmail.com
+- 📫 How to reach me:reza.rifqi@gmail.com or reza.rifqi@yahoo.com

 <!---
 alrifqi/alrifqi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.